mlibrary/microsites-vagrant/README.md

 A vagrant configuration for running microsites locally.
-Filesystem syncing via unison is expected.
+Filesystem syncing via unison is expected for vagrant.

+# Vagrant

 ## Prerequisites